 The Executive Sponsors have overall responsibility for ITG.

-A chair is appointed by the Executive Sponsors, and must be a SCID representative.
-The ITG Chair will serve a two-year term.
-The Chair will solicit nominations for Vice-Chair from the official membership of ITG and should always be a SCID representative.
-The Vice-Chair will also serve a two-year term.
-Vice-chair nominees must be either new or existing members of ITG.
-At the conclusion of the nomination period, the ITG will hold a vote to identify the top two candidates, and those names will be presented to the sponsors.
-The sponsors will then select the Vice-Chair.
-After two years, the Vice Chair will rotate into the Chair role and the Chair will become the past-chair.
+The ITG Chair will serve a three-year term, on year Vice-Chair, one year active Chair, one year Past Chair.
+The Chair will solicit nominations for Vice-Chair from the official membership of ITG and should always be a SCID representative, and the Vice-Chair and Chair should come from different SCIDs.
+Vice-chair nominees must be active, existing members of ITG.
+At the conclusion of the nomination period, the ITG voting members will hold a vote to elect the new Vice-Chair.
+After one year, the Vice Chair will rotate into the Chair role and the Chair will become the past-chair.

 - College of Agricultural & Life Sciences